 The city council shall appoint a city clerk, who shall give notice of council meetings, shall keep the minutes of the proceedings of such meetings, shall authenticate by signature or electronic signature all ordinances and resolutions, and shall perform such other duties as city council, shall assign and those elsewhere provided for in this Charter.
 The city clerk's compensation shall be fixed by the city council.
 The city clerk may appoint an assistant or assistants with the approval of the council.
-The city clerk shall establish his or her principal physical residence in the city, within 90 days after appointment, and shall have his or her principal physical residence in the city continuously thereafter while holding that office.
+The city clerk shall establish his or her principal physical residence in either the city, or its extra territorial jurisdiction, or Hays County, within 90 days after appointment, and shall have his or her principal physical residence in either the city, or its extra territorial jurisdiction, or Hays County continuously thereafter while holding that office.